 This dress, above and right, has great detailing around the neckline.
 Note the signature pockets and tie.
 Below is a cute floral print and decorative collar.
 Below right, another dress with rows of trim around the neckline, and also around the hemline.
 Her hand is in her pocket here.

 The Arrow Dress.
-This advertisement for Swirl is a slightly different version of the dress Ethel wears in several episodes.
+Ethel wears the dress in this advertisement for Swirl (below) and a slightly different version of the dress Ethel wears in several episodes.
 One of my favorites.

 Below: This Swirl dress ad is from 1951.
 Ethel is wearing the exact same dress, from two different episodes.
 I like the added flounce around the bottom.
 Ethel has her hands in her pockets again!
 She has both versions of this dress, the striped one in the ad is the last dress of this post.